huaminghuangtw/Evergreen-Notes/Permanent-Notes/Planning and preparation help maximize your productivity.md

 ---

-When fishermen can't go to sea, they repair their nets.
-When the sea is too rough to sail, the wise don't simply wait for the storm to pass—they prepare for the moment it does.
+When fishermen can’t go to sea, they repair their nets.
+When the sea is too rough to sail, the wise don’t simply wait for the storm to pass—they prepare for the moment it does.
 Even in stillness, there is progress.
-It's not about idling; it's about using the pause to build [what comes next](just-focus-on-the-next-decision.md).
+It’s not about idling; it’s about using the pause to build [what comes next](just-focus-on-the-next-decision.md).

 ---